Blignaut24/NederLearn_V1/README.md

 >*Bland, David J.; Osterwalder, Alexander.
 Testing Business Ideas: A Field Guide for Rapid Experimentation (Strategyzer) (p.
 22).
 Wiley.
 Kindle Edition.*
 <details>
 <summary>Value Map</summary>
-A Value Map illustrates the specific benefits of our app by highlighting it
+A Value Map illustrates the specific benefits of our app by highlighting its key features:

 #### **Product and Services**
 Here is a list of the services that the NederLearn app provides to its users: